alshakibeelahi/message-queue-with-agenda/README.md

-# Email Queue with Agenda
+# Message Queue with Agenda

 This is a basic template for creating a email sending queue with Agenda, without needing Docker and Redis support.